Your children are watching you. Yes, that sounds like the synopsis of an Alfred Hitchcock movie. Ooooooooh.

 It was one of those moments of anger where I didn’t feel like caring what everyone else was going through.
 I just wanted to bathe in my anger, as if it were a bed of roses, and pretend I was Madonna.

 But the atmosphere at home was already pretty somber, since we had to sit around and wait while Hubstopher drove around trying to find an outlet that was “online” to get the electricity token.
-And that’s when I had one of those “a-ha” moments where I remembered that I have the power to change the atmosphere, in my home.
+And that’s when I had one of those “a-ha” moments where I remembered that I have the power to change the atmosphere in my home.
 This was a teaching moment.
-So instead of acting cray (and let me tell you, Sandra, that cray cray was ready to be unleashed) I lay on my bed with my kids and we sang songs… literally in the dark… it was the best time!
+So instead of acting cray, I gathered my kids and we sang songs together.
+Literally, a whole karaoke experience, in the dark.
+It was the best time!

-Once Hubstopher came home with the token and the lights were back on, I cooked a meal and we sat around laughing at Jonah who has a new found passion of playing drums… on literally anything… and anyone.
-The night could have turned out so differently and I probably would have gone to bed hating on my hubby and knowing that my kids are walking on eggshells because mom is angry again.
+The night could have turned out so differently and I probably would have gone to bed hating on my hubby and knowing that my kids are walking on eggshells because mom is angry.
 Instead, they (hopefully) learnt a lesson in “taking da lemons and making da lemonade.”
 (Totally said that with a Jamaican accent).

 Anyways, what’s my point?
-Well, I guess my point is that sometimes all we need to do is take a breath and ask ourselves: “how do I want this to turn out?” and, more importantly: “what do I want my kids to see?”
+Well, I guess my point is that sometimes all we need to do is take a breath and ask ourselves: “how do I want this to turn out?” and “how can I positively impact the atmosphere in my home”.
+And, more importantly: “what do I want my kids to see?”